lgblgblgb/mega65-utils/cpm/README.md

   it has a serious problem: after "exiting", screen will be messed up, because my i8080 emulator installs ASCII-compatible character generator layout for more comfortable usage of I/O routines.
-* Currently not so much BDOS and BIOS calls work (currently *ZERO* as when I write this ...), what would be the major intent here.
-However i8080 CPU emulation needed some time to do first ...
+* Currently not so much BDOS and BIOS calls work, what would be the major intent here, besides the 8080 emulation.
 * "Console" emulation if fairly incomplete, screen scrolling should be done with DMA, control codes should be implemented, there is no keyboard yet at all (only output), etc ...